 Today, besides guiding guests from all over the world, Erlend’s main areas of responsibility are photo editing, media management, and the training of new/seasonal guides.
 The tour Erlend most enjoys guiding is our Preikestolen Sunrise Hike.
 “Hiking in the quiet of night is magic.
 Twilight gives way to dawn as you arrive at Preikestolen, and you’re left standing there: at the edge of a new day, and at the edge of the world.”

-ANDREA (sales & marketing manager)
+ANDREA (marketing & communications manager)

 Andrea was born and raised an hour north of the Mexican border, in Tucson, Arizona (USA).
 Located in the Sonoran Desert amongst forests of cacti, Tucson has an average of 360 days of sun per year.
 Enjoying time outside has therefore always been a natural part of Andrea’s life.
 Over the years, she has spent a lot of time swimming, hiking, and horseback riding.
 Having always had a fascination with flora and fauna, she enjoys activities that allow her to catch glimpses of wildlife as they go about their business.